DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Pros: Portable and light, but still made of a durable carbon fiber material.
 Suitable for all DSLRs under 6.6 pounds.

-Package includes the stabilizer, release plate, six weights, and a carrying bag.
+The package includes the stabilizer, release plate, six weights, and a carrying bag.
 It has a comfortable sponge handle and baseplate with a marker to record positions.

 Cons: Make sure your camera weighs enough.
 Lighter cameras may require added weights to the baseplate.